 Another great way of creating brand loyalty is to create a presence at industry events.
 Whether it be trade shows, event booths, free seminars, conference calls sessions, or a free newsletter that talks about the things going on in your industry, there are a lot of opportunities to become an “authority” in your field by simply informing potential customers about your industry.

-Online Brand Equity
+What is Online Brand Equity?

-A brand’s value, or equity is especially easy to measure online.
+A brand’s value or equity is especially easy to measure online.
 Google Analytics for example collects very informative data that is key to watching your brand’s success.

 Another quick measurement is the average page views.
-If you have a website with several pages over 50, a good page view would range in about 5 to 10 anything more if beyond great.
-Is it widely known that the more a pages a visitor chooses to view and read, there are better chances of them become a client.
-Increasing page views is a simple as interlinking websites that are similar and cross talk about industry topics.
+If you have a website with several pages over 50, a good page view would range from about 5 to 10 anything more if beyond great.
+Is it widely known that the more pages a visitor chooses to view and read, there are better chances of them become a client.
+Increasing page views is a simple as interlinking websites that are similar and cross-talk about industry topics.
 Focus on images that the page currently has, fix bad ones and if there are none on that page, then get some!!
 You will be surprised how much the average time on site and page views increase when you put the perfect next to a paragraph.

 Increasing conversion for a website can only be done ONE way: testing.
 Using a/b split testing, and multi-variant testing, you must constantly test your website’s elements to see what changes increase the website’s performance, and what don’t.
-Maybe a different background, or left hand navigation menu makes more sense for your industry.
+Maybe a different background, or left-hand navigation menu makes more sense for your industry.
 You will never know without testing.
 No matter how good a website developer is, there is no way they will hit the nail on the head with a highly converting website the first time.
-A website needs to grow and evolve, and in order to grow the correct way, they needs to be tested for the right elements that will increase leads, sales, and revenue for companies.
+A website needs to grow and evolve, and in order to grow the correct way, it needs to be tested for the right elements that will increase leads, sales, and revenue for companies.